-{¶8} The state appeals from a grant of a motion in limine.
-Generally, a motion in limine "is a tentative, interlocutory, precautionary ruling by the trial court reflecting its anticipatory treatment of the evidentiary issues.
+{¶8} Generally, a motion in limine "is a tentative, interlocutory, precautionary ruling by the trial court reflecting its anticipatory treatment of the evidentiary issues.
 In virtually all circumstances finality does not attach when the motion is granted."
 State v.
 Grubb, 28 Ohio St.3d 199, 201-202 (1986).
 However, "any motion which seeks to obtain a judgment suppressing evidence is a 'motion to suppress' for purposes of R.C.
 2945.67 and Crim.R.
 12(J) where that motion, if granted, effectively destroys the ability of the state to prosecute.
-The fact that the motion is not labeled 'motion to suppress' is not controlling."
-State v.
+The fact that the motion is not labeled 'motion to suppress' is not controlling."2 State v.
 Davidson, 17 Ohio St.3d 132, 135 (1985).
 Because of the trial court's determination that the BAC results from the Intoxilyzer 8000 were not admissible at trial, the state's case has effectively been gutted and its ability to try the case destroyed.
 For that reason, we find that a final appealable order exists and we may consider this appeal pursuant to R.C.
 2945.67 and Crim.R.
 12(K).

 ^{1.} State v.
-Johnson is currently on appeal before this court as case number 2012-P-0008, but has yet to be decided.
+Johnson is currently on appeal before this court as case no. 2012-P-008, but has yet to be decided.